coloradocarlos/lara54/README.md

 These instructions should work for Mac, WinOS, and Linux.
 If everything goes according to plan you will not need to install PHP7 or
 Composer on your laptop.

+By running the code in a pre-packaged VM, we reduce the depencies on the host operating system.

+You can find out more about [Laravel Homestead](https://laravel.com/docs/5.4/homestead) on their web site.

 ## Download Dependencies for your platform

 1. Download and install [VirtualBox 5.1](https://www.virtualbox.org/wiki/Downloads)